oryon-dominik/cliTube/README.md

     ```

     You can also set the key in your `env:DOTFILES/local/.env` (or modify `CUSTOM_DOTENV_PATH` on top of the script to find your own secret `.env`).

-## Usage

-Type `cliTube.py <The Video-Title you want to play>` or just `tube <searchterm>` with alias set.

-If there are several matches, cliTube will randomly select which video to play.
-If you don't like this "feature" modify the code for your needs accordingly.
-(You could set the probabilities in the function `choose` to `probabilities = [1, 0, 0, 0, 0, 0, 0, 0, 0, 0]` to always play the first match)

-Have fun tubing!